centie22/Foudry-Tutorial/README.md

 Some of us smart contract developers danced the bhangra when Foundry was released.
 **Foundry is a convenient and comprehensive suite of tools for building and deploying decentralized applications (DApps) on the blockchain**.
 It is convenient because it lets you write tests in Solidity instead of Javascript, which is the scripting and testing language of the popular Hardhat toolkit.

 In this tutorial, I will take you through how to deploy smart contract and fork the Celo Alfajores testnet with **Foundry**.
-Forking mainnet or testnet is the process of copying the network's current or previous state and putting it into your local development network.
+Forking mainnet or testnet is the process of copying the network's current or previous state and bringing it into your local development network.
 While the remaining transactions or blocks are mined and added to your personal development network, you will be able to access the deployed smart contracts in the mainnet for testing purposes.
 By forking a blockchain, we can test and debug smart contracts in a local environment, which simulates the behaviour of the live blockchain network.
 I created this lesson because there are surprisingly few resources available online that cover mainnet/testnet forking with foundry.

 At the end of this tutorial, you will be able to fork mainnet or testnet for testing and deploy a smart contract using the foundry toolkit.